Palenca-LTDA/palenca-link-with-uber/demo_mobile/redirect-server/README.md

 # Palenca Redirect Server

 A simple Node.js server that handles redirects from web URLs to mobile app deeplinks.
-This server is designed to bridge the gap between web-based OAuth flows and mobile app deeplinks.
+This server is designed to bridge the gap between web-based Uber login flows and mobile app deeplinks.

 ## Overview